 This is calculated by dividing the total volume of timber that must be helicopter yarded or skyline yarded over 600 m by the total net cruise volume of the cutting authority area.
 HELI is in decimal form, rounded to 2 decimal places.
 HELILAND The fraction of HELI that is not water dropped.
 HELIWATER The fraction of HELI that is water dropped.
 LOCATION The net cruise volume weighted average straight line distance based on a BC Albers projection measured in kilometres between the geographic centre of each cutblock of a cutting authority area and the BC Albers Coordinate listed in Table 4-1 (which lists the major centres) that is closest to that part of the cutting authority area.
 ISOLATED As applicable, an isolated cutting authority area or individual cut block(s) is one where all parts of the cutting authority area or individual cut block(s) are not connected, or the service landings used to support the yarding of timber from a cutting authority area or individual cut block(s) by helicopter are not connected, by a road suitable for motor vehicles to the centre of the nearest community.
 The nearest community must be a city, district municipality, town or village and must have retail food and gasoline services located nearby.
 This includes all communities serviced by public ferry.
 ISOLATED will be the fraction that results from dividing the net cruise volume of the individual cut block(s) that is/are ISOLATED, by the net cruise volume of the cutting authority.
-LUMPSUM If the cutting authority is a cruise-based competitive timber sale with a stand-as-a-whole rate, then $LUMPSUM = 1$, otherwise $LUMPSUM = 0$ NAJHS Number of North American and Japanese Housing Starts, as published in the approved stumpage appraisal parameters.
+LUMPSUM If the cutting authority is a cruise-based competitive timber sale with a stand-as-a-whole rate, then $LUMPSUM = 1$, otherwise $LUMPSUM = 0$ NAJHS Rolling 12-month number of North American and Japanese Housing Starts, as published in the approved stumpage appraisal parameters.
 TOTAL HARVEST Rolling 12-month total Coast harvest volume, as published in the approved stumpage appraisal parameters.

 CEDARCYPRESS The fraction of the coniferous cruise volume that is cedar and cypress.
 CEDARCYPRESS is in decimal form, rounded to 2 decimal places.
 DISTAVGNBID The average number of bidders for the forest district within which the cutting authority area is located is listed in Table 4-2.
-VOL That part of the total net cruise volume in the cutting authority area that is coniferous timber except that where the cutting authority is a timber licence or is issued under a licence with an AAC greater than 10,000 m 3 , then VOL = $34,100$.
+VOL That part of the total net cruise volume in the cutting authority area that is coniferous timber except that where the cutting authority is a timber licence or is issued under a licence with an AAC greater than $10,000 \text{ m}^3$, then VOL = $30,135$.
 VOL is expressed in m 3 , rounded to the nearest whole number.
 FRZ The fraction of the total waste assessed area in the cutting authority subject to Fibre Recovery Zone (FRZ) waste billing rates, as described in the Provincial Logging Residue and Waste Measurements Procedure Manual .
-FRZ=0 for cruise-based cutting authorities.
-OTHER_CONIFERS The fraction of total coniferous volume that is a sum of balsam, spruce and lodgepole pine.
+FRZ=0 for cruise-based cutting authorities and for scale-based cutting authorities with a fibre recovery zone adjustment factor of 1 as described in the Waste Manual .